Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 Value: Do we live more authentically and compassionately?

-When we start this "awakening" process, we engage in what selfcare truly means; loving who we are and being in the world from a place of authenticity, love, strength, self-empowerment, joy, contentment, peace.
+When we start this "awakening" process, we engage in what self-care truly means: loving who we are and being in the world from a place of authenticity, love, strength, self-empowerment, joy, contentment, and peace.

-This is a beautiful process that I lead my students through in my Mind Health Programme, which gives us tools and yoga practices to help us release anxiety, fear and self-protection, unfold our true selves and understand who we are.
+This is a beautiful process that I lead my students through in my Mind Health Programme.
+The programme gives us tools and yoga practices to help us release anxiety, fear, and self-protection, unfold our true selves, and understand who we are.

 As we observe our thoughts and behaviour through mindful practice, we can then build Healthier Habits that promote better self-care, for example: